und0/twitter_me/README.md

 Software overview
 -----------------

-The code that makes up this project is set into distinct tiers, semantically organized one on top of the other: each tier uses the one below, but not the other way around.
+The code is physically and conceptually splitted into distinct tiers, semantically organized one on top of the other to form this concept: each tier uses the one below, but not the other way around.

-This split allows for the decoupling and encapsulation of some of the core aspects of the application.
+This split allows for the decoupling and encapsulation of some of the core aspects of the application, described by the list below (organized according to the dependency scheme):
-The following list describes are the layers, ordered according to dependency:

 1. Web tier: The actual server, handling HTTP requests using designated controllers.
 2. Application tier (*domain*): The application's main business logic.
 3. Data / Persistence tier (*model*): The data read/write and organization layer, interfacing the DB.

+As a bottom line, the project is organized such that the web tier is always the 1st one invoked (upon HTTP requests), and it uses the app tier, which in turn uses the data tier.